Music Genres With the Most Intelligent Lyrics

 We gotta start makin' changes

-Slayer has some very complicated lyrics like World Painted Blood.
-Also many of their songs are about intelligent topics like history, religion and mythology.
+Slayer has some very complicated lyrics, like World Painted Blood.
+Many of their songs cover intelligent topics like history, religion, and mythology.
 And Slayer isn't the only thrash metal band with intelligent lyrics.
-Other examples are Metallica's Sad But True/Master of Puppets and Megadeth's Symphony of Destruction/Holy Wars...The Punishment Due.
+Other examples include Metallica's Sad But True and Master of Puppets, as well as Megadeth's Symphony of Destruction and Holy Wars...The Punishment Due.

 "Brother will kill brother